-Cafec is a Japanese specialty coffee brand manufactured by Sanyo Sangyo.
+Cafec is a Japanese specialty coffee brand manufactured by Sanyo Sangyo Co., Ltd., founded in 1973 and credited with pioneering cone-shaped paper coffee filters.
 The Cafec dripper line is unusual in that it ships multiple cone geometries designed to match specific roast levels.
 The idea is that roast development changes bean density and solubility, so no single dripper geometry is optimal across the roast spectrum.

 How the Cafec brews

-- Flower — shallower cone with flower-shaped filter ridges.
+- Flower (60° cone) — flower ribs and a shallow cone.
 Designed for lighter roasts, where longer contact time and even wetting help extract harder-to-dissolve compounds in dense beans.

-Both styles use proprietary Cafec paper filters (fabric-based in some premium variants).
+All Cafec drippers use proprietary paper filters (some premium lines are fabric-based).
 The filters themselves come in different paper grades — Medium Roast, Light Roast, Dark Roast — each with a different thickness and drainage rate.
-This gives you two ways to match the dripper to the bean: cone geometry and filter grade.
+This gives you two ways to match the dripper to the bean: geometry and filter grade.

 Models in this family

-- Cafec Deep 45 — Deep dripper with steeper 45-degree angle.
-For darker roasts and faster drawdown.
+- Cafec Deep 45 — flower-ribbed Deep dripper with 45° cone.
+For 3-7 cups; balanced and forgiving.

-All accept V60-compatible paper filters in emergency, but Cafec's own filter line is designed to match each dripper's flow characteristics.
+The cone-shaped models accept V60-compatible paper filters in emergency, but Cafec's own filter line is designed to match each dripper's flow characteristics.
+The Flower Oval and Deep Pro use Cafec's dedicated trapezoid and Deep paper filters respectively.

 What Cafec recipes in this collection share